djcooke/compendium/_eo_061_enemies/falak.md

   - name: Electric Cachexia
     potency: 2000
     type: Magic
-    description: "donut AoE; only used if someone is far"
+    description: "untelegraphed donut AoE; only used if someone is far"
 ---